leafsphp/docs/src/modules/http/v/2/response.md

 ### `page`

-This is a simple method that outputs an HTML/PHP file.
+This is a method that outputs an HTML/PHP file.
 This method can also be used to achieve server side routing, for example:

 <div class="class-mode">